PavelSozonov/CMemvit/README.md

 ## Using CMemvit Plugin

-As CMemvit runs on C/C++ projects, you must create or import some.
-Example:
+As CMemvit runs on C/C++ projects, you must create or import some example:

 Step 1: click <b>File</b> -&gt; <b>New</b> -&gt; <b>Project</b><br>
 This brings up the New Project Dialog<br>